| Title: | Recurrent Event Data Analysis |

 between two successive arrivals/events follow exponential distribution.
 A

-general renewal process can be specified through interarrival
+general renewal process can be specified through interarrival for

 other distributions of the interarrival times in addition to the exponential